-All the plastic materials used by Bormioli Rocco undergo a careful and scrupulous type-approval procedure; they are suitable for contact with food and, in most cases, are in conformity with the specifically related information found in European Pharmacopoeia.
+All the plastic materials used by Bormioli Pharma undergo a careful and scrupulous type-approval procedure; they are suitable for contact with food and, in most cases, are in conformity with the specifically related information found in European Pharmacopoeia.

 - Autoclavable PP